9 Best Wispr Flow Alternatives in 2026 (Reviewed)

 Privacy Without Compromise

 For developers working on proprietary code, healthcare professionals handling patient data, or anyone who values confidentiality, this is the difference between acceptable and unacceptable.
-Your voice stays on your Mac, period.
+In on-device mode, your voice stays on your Mac, period.

 Performance That Respects Your System